-Once all the sand is removed, it is then polished and buffed individually by skilled foundry workers until the surface is smooth and edges free of rough edges.
+Once the sand is removed, the teapot is polished and buffed individually by skilled foundry workers until the surface is smooth and edges free of rough edges.

 A feature of ironware from Japan is the oxidization process.
-In which the teapot is heated to a high temperature in a kiln, oxidizing the surface to prevent rust.
+The teapot is heated to a high temperature in a kiln, oxidizing the surface to prevent rust.